 Choose a convenient spot.
 If your vegetable garden isn’t handy, you will be less likely to check on your crops, monitor plants for diseases and pests, keep the soil watered, and harvest your produce.

 Choose a sunny spot.
 Vegetables need at least 8 hours of direct sunlight a day.
 Avoid placing your garden in the shade.

 Choose a spot with access to water.
 You’ll need it for watering your garden, especially during the heat of the summer.

-Once you make these decisions, you’re ready for the next steps in getting your garden in the ground: making a garden plan, tilling your garden, and preparing your soil.
+Once you make these 3 decisions (choosing what to grow, how much to grow, and where to grow it), you’re ready for the next steps in getting your garden in the ground: making a garden plan, tilling your garden, and preparing your soil.